Michael-F-Ellis/NearlyPurePythonWebAppDemo/README.md

   ![Figure 1.](doc/img/nppwad.gif)

 ### Rapid development
+  * Clean pythonic syntax for generating html.
+See [htmltree](https://github.com/Michael-F-Ellis/htmltree) docs for details.
-Saving a change to any source file triggers a rebuild and reload of the server and the client page.
+  * Saving a change to any source file triggers a rebuild and reload of the server and the client page.
 See [Auto Reload](doc/AutoReload.md) for details.

 ### NEW Single Source File
 You can also use the recently added `allinone.py` which combines the content of 3 files into a single one that automatically builds the Javascript and launches the server.
 Just do `python allinone.py` instead of `python server.py`.
 Note that `allinone.py` will likely be the focus of future development and, hence, will probably diverge from the behavior of `server.py + client.py + common.py`.